leomeyer/OPDI/code/c/configs/opdid/doc/index.md

 Exec Port
 ---------

 The Exec port is a Digital port which, when it is set to High, executes a predefined operating system command.
 As a File Input port provides input to an OPDID instance, the Exec port allows OPDID to interact with the environment in a generic way; for example, send an email, execute maintenance scripts, or interact with proprietary hardware via command line tools.
+The Exec port can pass information about the current state of ports to the called program.

 Aggregator Port
 ---------------